How to Build Muscle Naturally [Without Spending Hours At The Gym]

 We cover everything nutrition-related in our series on eating clean which you can find at A Simple Clean Eating Meal Plan For Busy Professionals

-Sleep and Muscle Growth
+How To Optimize Your Sleep For Muscle Growth

 The final piece of the equation is sleep.